 * Black pepper: With a distinctive taste and pungent aroma, this spice contains various anti-oxidants that accelerate the body’s metabolism.
 Add this incredible spice to any cuisine or use it as a condiment and enjoy the fine flavour along with its myriad health benefits.

 * Cloves: Rich in antioxidants, cloves have anti-inflammatory, antiseptic and dental-soothing properties.
 Widely recognised the world over for its medicinal and culinary qualities, these dried flower buds have distinct flavour and intense aroma.
 Add cloves to your salad dressings, meats and desserts and relish the bursts of flavours.

-* Cardamom: Also known as elaichi, cardamom’s small green pods are rich sources of minerals and antioxidants that aid in blood detoxification and resolve digestive issues.
+* Cardamom: Also known as elaichi, cardamom are small green pods that are rich sources of minerals and antioxidants that aid in blood detoxification and resolve digestive issues.
 The aromatic spice also contains vitamin C and other essential nutrients.

 Drinking a cup of elaichi tea in the winter months is sure to ward off any symptoms of a cold and enhance your mood in the grey months.

 * Cinnamon: Cinnamon has several health benefits.
 The spice is rich in antioxidants and has several healing properties.
 In the winter months, cinnamon can be teamed with ginger to beat common cold.